Ronnie Dugger: The Texas Observer

 Dugger and his friends decided to build The Texas Observer into an independent liberal weekly paper.
-From the first "I sought to practice journalism according to three basic standards, accuracy, fairness instead of 'objectivity,' and moral seriousnes.."
+He said "I sought to practice journalism according to three basic standards, accuracy, fairness instead of 'objectivity,' and moral seriousness."
 He went on to mentor and influence progressive Texas journalists Willie Morris, Molly Ivins, Billy Lee Brammer, Lawrence Goodwyn, Kaye Northcott, and Jim Hightower.

 Teaching career

 Dugger taught at the University of Virginia, Hampshire College, and the University of Illinois.
 He also held fellowships from the National Endowment for the Humanities, the Rockefeller Foundation, and the Woodrow Wilson International Center for Scholars.

+Later life and death

+Dugger died of complications from dementia in Austin, Texas, on May 27, 2025, at the age of 95.